-Here are lots of things to do at home with kids during the current Covid-19 situation that are fun and creative for the whole family!
+Here are some of our favorite things to do at home with kids that are fun and creative for the whole family!

-There are so many super awesome ones that are fun, open-ended, and creative that you can do with the kids at home right now with materials you probably already have around the house.
+There are so many awesome art activities that are fun, open-ended, and creative that you can do with kids anytime with materials you probably already have around the house.
 But if you want to order art supplies online, I have an Amazon storefront with my favorite recommended kids art materials.
-Here are some kids art activity ideas to get you started:

-Or do one a day!
 Kitchen science is the best and much of it is super simple, yet super fun for kids and families.
 And it’s definitely one of the best things you can do at home with kids!
-Some ideas to get you started:
+You can also make some slime (a fun experiment in itself) then use it for slime faces and other creations

-Take over the living room or a big table to construct and play with an elaborate play scene made out of LEGO, building blocks, Playmobile, magnet tiles, or whatever your favorite open-ended toys are.
+Take over the living room or a big table to construct and play with an elaborate play scene made out of LEGO, building blocks, Playmobile, magnet tiles, or your favorite open-ended toys.

 A homemade play mat might make a good base for this play + construction extravaganza!